dyerlab/Popgraph-Package/README.md

-# Popgraph
+# PopGraph

-A swift package for population graph analysis.
+A description of this package.